loadnetwork/load-price-loom/docs/adapter-guide.md

    - Solidity: `new PriceLoomAdapterFactory(IOracleReader(oracleAddr))`
 2) For each feedId call:
    - `factory.deployAdapter(feedId)` → emits `AdapterDeployed(feedId, adapter)`
+   - Note: The factory requires that the feed exists (created in the oracle).
+It reverts with `feed not found` if not.
 3) Store adapter addresses for your integrations.

 ### Deterministic Deployment (CREATE2)